dackerman/aishell/README.md

 ## Examples

-### Command Pre-filling with rlwrap
+### Command Generation with Clarifications
 ```
-$ ./aishell.sh find all files larger than 100MB in my home directory
+$ ./aishell.sh find text in files
 Generating command...

 Suggested command:
-find /home -type f -size +100M
+grep -r "text" .

+Press [Enter] to accept, or type a clarification: only in python files

+Updating command...

+Suggested command:
+grep -r "text" --include="*.py" .

+Press [Enter] to accept, or type a clarification: and show line numbers

+Updating command...

+Suggested command:
+grep -r -n "text" --include="*.py" .

-Press Enter to use this command or Ctrl+C to cancel
+Press [Enter] to accept, or type a clarification:
 # After pressing Enter, a new shell starts with the command pre-filled
 ```